 g) It does not.

+454.1.6.1Sanitary facilities.

-water closet, a diaper change table, a urinal and a Diaper changing tables are not required at restrooms where all pools served are restricted to adult use only. within a 200-foot (60 960 mm) walking distance of the nearest water’s edge of each pool served by the facilities.
+Restrooms shall include a water closet, a diaper change table, a urinal and a lavatory.
+Diaper changing tables are not required at restrooms where all pools served are restricted to adult use only.
+The entry doors of all restrooms shall be located within a 200-foot (60 960 mm) walking distance of the nearest water’s edge of each pool served by the facilities.

 That way it will match the companion statement in Plumbing code 403: